elastic/apm-server/apmpackage/docs/README.template.md

       secret_token: changeme
 ```

-Note that template, pipeline and ILM settings won't work - Templates and pipelines are installed by the integration,
+Note that template, pipeline and ILM settings cannot be configured through this file - Templates and pipelines are installed by the integration,
 and ILM policies must be created externally.
 If you need additional pipelines, they must also be created externally.

 #### Namespace